ong-ops/note/sec/net/tool/nmap/nmap.md

     - |----- SYN ----->|
     - |<-- SYN/ACK --|
     - |----- ACK ----->|
+  - Result status
+    - `closed`
-  - In case result is `CLOSED` means the server responds reset(RST)
+      - the server responds reset(RST)
-  - In case result is `Filtered`
+    - `filtered`
-    - Packet is dropped by firewall
-    - Packet is spoofed with a TCP reset
+      - Packet is dropped by firewall or spoofed with a TCP reset
 - `-sS` Syn Half-open/Stealth scan
   - **Default scan for sudo permission**
   - Send back RST after receiving a SYN/ACK (Prevent the server from repeatedly trying to make request)